eskilop/NorthernLightsVSC/README.md

 git clone https://gitlab.com/Eskilop/NorthernLightsVSC %USERPROFILE%\.vscode\extensions\northernlights
 ```

-To see it listed in your themes, reload your current vscode window
+To see it listed in your themes, reload your current vscode window (open command palette > reload window)